1000 GIS Applications & Uses

 464. Groundwater Volume – Determining to drill a new well by examining existing groundwater and surface water.

-465. Stratigraphy – Plotting boreholes, cross section and well logs.
+465. Stratigraphy – Plotting boreholes, cross sections, and well logs.
 (Golden Software Strata)

 467. Porous Puff – Calculating mass per volume of a solute at a discrete point into a vertically mixed aquifer with the ArcGIS Groundwater Tools.